Bankruptcy vs. Debt Consolidation

 Debt settlement

 Debt settlement is when you try to settle your debts for a lesser amount.
-You can negotiate directly with the company or you can work with a company that helps collect payments monthly and negotiates settlements between your creditors.
+You can negotiate directly with your lenders or you can work with a company that collects monthly payments and negotiates a settlement with creditors on your behalf.
 Debt settlement has less of a negative impact on your credit than bankruptcy.
 However, you may incur fees and tax implications that can make debt settlement expensive.

 Credit counseling